 - Push all invoices to Quick Books.
 This is really important because when you push the invoice, QB counts that as delivery and deducts it from your stock levels.
 This gives you the most accurate numbers in QB before you have iPoint start making adjustments.

 - Push all POs and item receipts to QB.
-Remember what I just said about invoices, the same reasoning here.
+Remember what I just said about invoices?
+The same reasoning applies here.

 Ok, now that that stuff is out of the way, it’s time to update QB with your current stock levels.